Brachytherapy: The Basics

 Brachytherapy can be given in several ways:

 - High dose rate: The radioactive material is put into your body for a short time.
 The amount of time is based on the dose of radiation needed.
 This can be a little as a few minutes or up to 20 minutes.
 The radioactive material is then removed, and you can go home.
+If the catheter or applicator being used for your treatment needs to stay in place then you will need to stay in the hospital until the end of your scheduled treatments.
 You are not radioactive after the radioactive material is removed.

 - Low dose rate: The radioactive material is put into your body and releases a low dose of radiation over a period of several hours to days.
 In many cases, this is done during a stay in the hospital.
 While the material is in your body, you are putting off radiation, so there are strict restrictions on visitors to your room.
 Once the dose of radiation has been received, the radioactive material is removed from your body.
 Once it is removed, you are safe to have visitors and will likely be sent home.